Last Updated on April 19, 2021

 The new protocols include placing alcohol-based gel dispensers on the premises and making them accessible for tourists and workers.
 They have also designated areas to isolate people who are showing symptoms of Covid-19 infection.
 The Dominican Republic has recorded more than 30,000 confirmed cases of coronavirus with 754 deaths.

 On August 16, Ecuador has officially reopened its borders for tourism.
 Visitors from all countries are allowed to enter without the mandatory quarantine.
 However, all visitors must submit a negative COVID PCR test, taken no longer than 10 days before arrival.
 Those who cannot submit a PCR test will be tested on arrival and must go on quarantine while waiting for the results.
 Tourists who plan on visiting the Galapagos Islands will have to undergo another test on arrival in Ecuador.
+Random rapid antigen tests may also be carried out on passengers of international flights.

 Find out the latest travel restrictions regarding the reopening of Ecuador to tourism.